SOPHIA-MARY-R/Blocked-In/README.md

-# Blocked-In
+# Blocked-In (In progress ...)
 ---------------------
 BlockedIn is a chrome extension for blocking distracting websites and help users to manage their tasks effectively and increase their productivity.

-This is to be implemented using Django.
+This is being implemented using Django.

 ## Collaborators: